-During simulated-use human factors testing, test participants should be given an opportunity to use the product as independently and naturally as possible, without interference or influence from the test moderator.
-If users would have access to technical documentation in actual use, it should be available in the test; however, the test participants should be allowed to use the technical documentation as they choose and not be "forced" to use it.
-Test participants may be asked to evaluate the technical documentation as part of the test, but this evaluation should be done separately, after the simulated-use testing is completed.
-If the users would have access to a telephone or Internet help line, it may be provided in the test but it should be as realistic as possible; e.g., the help line portrayer should not be in the room and should not guide the test participant through specific test tasks.
+Provide test participants the opportunity to use the product as independently and naturally as possible, without interference or influence from the test moderator.
+If users would have access to documentation in actual use, make it available in the test but do not "force" them to use it.

+If the users would have access to customer support via telephone or Internet, provide it in the test but make it as realistic as possible; e.g., the help line portrayer should not be in the room and should not guide the test participant through specific test tasks.
 The objective is to understand how typical end users will use the product.
-If participants neglect the technical documentation and help line, then typical end users may also forego these supplementary options, in which case the design features of the product are even more important for inviting proper use and preventing misuse.
+If participants neglect the technical documentation and help line, then typical end users may also do without these, in which case the design features of the product are even more important for inviting proper use and preventing misuse.

-The simulated-use testing methods can be tailored to suit specific needs.
-Data can be obtained by observing test participants interacting with the product.
+Tailor the data collection methods to suit specific needs.
+For example, data can be obtained by observing test participants interacting with the product.
 Automated data capture, e.g., participants wearing an eye tracking device, can also be used if interactions of interest are subtle, complex, or occur rapidly, making them difficult to observe.
 Observations can include any instances of hesitation or apparent confusion.
-Test participants should be interviewed after using the product to obtain their perspectives on use of the product and any problems that occurred.
+You can interview the test participants after using the product to obtain their perspectives on use of the product and any problems that occurred.

-6.4.6 Instructions for Use and Labeling
+4.4.6 Instructions for Use and Labeling

 Human factors testing can serve to assess the adequacy of the instructions for use of the consumer product, including the test participants' understanding or knowledge regarding critical aspects of use.
-The goal is to determine the extent to which the instructions for use support the users' safe and effective use of the product.
+The goal is to determine the extent to which the instructions support the users' safe and effective use of the product.
 If the product instructions are inadequate, it might result in participant's poor performance or subjective feedback.
 Ambiguities and inconsistencies in both the written and illustrated instructions are common concerns.
-For example, the user should not have to guess the orientation of the product in an illustration, nor should they have to make assumptions about parts being referenced.
+For example, the user should not have to guess the orientation of the product in an illustration, nor should they have to make assumptions about which parts are being referred to.

 The design of the product labeling used in human factors testing should represent the final design.
-Minor differences between the tested and actual labels can have unexpected effects on user awareness of and adherence to labels, so they should be high fidelity.
+Minor differences between the tested and actual labels can have unexpected effects on user awareness of and adherence to labels, so they should be as close to the final design as possible.
 This applies to the labels on the product and any accessories, and information presented on the product display, product packaging, instructions, user manuals, package inserts, and quick-start guides.

-Human Factors Activities in Testing and Validation Stage
+Summary of Human Factors Activities in Testing and Validation Stage